Swapcast Consummation with The Wondering Jews

 You can fight that.

 I wouldn’t fight that.
-I’ve, I, I as a parent have that very frustration because I would love to be able to like teach my kids more.
-Um, but I, that requires me to create a level of structure with the material and with them that is going to be hard.
+As a parent I have that very frustration because I would love to be able to teach my kids more, but that requires me to create a level of structure with the material and with them that is going to be hard.
 But I try to keep the practices alive and have these conversations.
-But, you know, my hope is that I’m, I’m planting some seed of interest that when they’re my age they might realize they want to wrestle with this stuff more.
+But my hope is that I’m planting some seed of interest that when they’re my age they might realize they want to wrestle with this stuff more.

 Donnell Alexander (24:01):